De Doctrina Christiana (Milton): Background

-There have been three published English translations of De Doctrina Christiana.
-The first was by Charles R. Sumner in 1825, titled A Treatise on Christian Doctrine Compiled from the Holy Scriptures Alone.
-The original Latin text was not included (it was published in a separate volume), but it was added on the facing page when the Sumner translation was reprinted in Volumes 14-17 of Columbia's The Works of John Milton in 1933-4.
 The second translation, by John Carey in 1973, was not in a dual language format and was printed in Volume 6 of Yale's Complete Prose Works of John Milton.
 The third and latest translation, a collaborative work between John K. Hale and J. Donald Cullington published in 2012 as Volume 8 of Oxford's The Complete Works of John Milton, works from a new transcription of the original manuscript, and publishes the Latin and English translation in a facing-page format.
 All three of these translations identify Milton as the author.

 There is a minority line of criticism that denies Christian Doctrine as a work produced by Milton, but these critics have suggested no authors in place of Milton.
 These denials are grounded in the assumptions that a blind Milton would struggle to rely on so many Biblical quotations and that the Christian Doctrine is the sole reason why Milton is viewed as having a heterodox theological understanding.
 In response to this argument, many critics have focused on defending Milton's authorship e.g. Lewalski and Fallon.
 The argument also fails to account for the high Biblical literacy of the time.
 Currently many scholars support Miltonic authorship of the piece, and most editions of Milton's prose include the work.